louisalder/Tech-Support-Tools/README.md

 The program uses a mix of python libraries, and embedded poweshell scripts to gather the information.

-The program was created in 2022 as a project for university.
+I created the program in 2022 to help speed up workflows in the Technical Support team I was part of at the time.
 This is no longer being maintained and is provided here as part of my portfolio to showcase a python project.
 Feel free to explore the code, but please note that it may not be up-to-date with the latest technologies or practices.
+Company specific information and logos have been redacted.

 ### What does the software gather?